 - The folklore museum with traditional costumes, farming tools, coins, jewellery etc.

-- The festival of Carnival, which lasts eight days, still harks back to use the ancient Thracian.
+- The festival of Carnival, which lasts eight days, harks back to ancient Thracian times.

-- The Ancient Avdira, a city with fortification walls, a harbour and sanctuaries that flourished until the Roman period.
+- The Ancient Avdira, a city with fortification walls, a harbor and sanctuaries that flourished until the Roman period.

 - The Byzantine Avdira - Polystylo: a city founded in the Byzantine period on the site of the acropolis of ancient Avdira.